syang16/academic-kickstart/content/home/service.md

 +++

 # Tag Cloud widget.
-widget = "Portfolio"  # Do not modify this line! blank active = true  # Activate this widget? true/false
+widget = "blank"  # Do not modify this line! blank active = true  # Activate this widget? true/false

 title = "Services"